-The second purpose of this paper is to present a recovery-type {\it a posteriori} error estimator for the linear virtual element methods.
+The second purpose of this paper is to present a recovery-type {\it a posteriori} error estimator for the linear virtual element method.
 But for the virtual element methods, there is no explicit formulation for the basis functions.
 To construct a fully computable {\it a posteriori} error estimator, we propose to use the gradient of polynomial projection of virtual element solution subtracting the polynomial projection of the recovered gradient.
-Comparing the existing residual-type {\it a posteriori} error estimators \cite{BM2015, CGPS2017, BB2017}, the error estimator only has one term and hence it is much simpler.
+Compared with the existing residual-type {\it a posteriori} error estimators \cite{BM2015, CGPS2017, BB2017}, the error estimator has only one term and hence it is much simpler.
 The error estimator is numerically proven to be asymptotically exact, which makes it more favorable than other {\it a posteriori} error estimators for virtual element methods.

 The rest of the paper is organized as follows.
-In Section 2, we introduce the model problem and notation.
-In Section 3, we present the construction of virtual element space and the definition of discrete finite element space.
+In Section 2, we introduce the model problem and related notations.
+In Section 3, we present the construction of the linear virtual element space and the definition of discrete formulation of the problem.
 In Section 4, we propose the gradient recovery procedure and prove the consistency and boundedness of the proposed gradient recovery operator.
 The recovery-based {\it a posteriori} error estimator is constructed in Section 5.
-In Section 6, the superconvergent property of the gradient recovery operator and the asymptotical exactness of the recovery-based error estimator is numerically verified.
-Some conclusion is drawn in Section 7.
+In Section 6, the superconvergent property of the gradient recovery operator and the asymptotic exactness of the recovery-based error estimator is numerically verified.
+Some conclusions are drawn in Section 7.

-\section{Model problems}
+\section{Model Problems}